Financial-Times/origami/README.md

         </div>
     </div>

-The `data-o-tabs-tab` attributes tell __o-tabs__ which elements are the tab controls.
-The `href`s of the links they contain are used to associate content elements with their tab elements.
+The key things are:

+* the `data-o-component="o-tabs"` attribute and `o-tabs` class on the root element.
+* the `data-o-tabs` attribute on the container of the tabs
+* the `data-o-tab` attribute on each of the tab elements
+* the tab elements contain a link whose `href` attribute points to the ID of a content element.

 To set the initially selected tab, add a `o-tabs__tab--selected` class to a `<li>`, otherwise the first tab will be selected.

 ### Core experience

-When the browser has JavaScript disabled, or the 'cuts-the-mustard' fails, the tabs will be left as a basic list of links, with each tab content element displayed one below the other.
+When the browser has JavaScript disabled, or the 'cuts-the-mustard' fails, the tabs will be left as a basic list of links, and each tab content element will remain unstyled.
+It's recommended that the default styling is to have each of the content elements displayed one below the other.

 A product may choose to hide the tabs by doing something like this:

-    .o-tabs { display: none; }
+    .o-tabs [data-o-tabs] { display: none; }
-    .o-tabs--js { display: block; }
+    .o-tabs--js [data-o-tabs] { display: block; }

 ### Full experience

 The _full experience_ will show as functional tabs, and only the content element for the selected tab will be shown.

 If the heights of the content elements vary, then any content below will move up and down as the user switches between tabs.
-If this is not desired, it is the responsibility of the product to address this.
+If this is not desired, it is the responsibility of the consumer to address this.

 ## Construction